beikerr/hello-world/README.md

 # hello-world
-learning the basics
+Learning the basics,
-Striving towards a javascript ninja- starting with baby steps.
+striving towards a javascript ninja- but learning to walk before running (or ninja-ing)!
 I love nachos and dislike the cold.